 First, let’s define what an uncontested divorce is.

 Uncontested Divorce – What Is It?

-For a divorce to be considered uncontested, both spouses must completely agree on all the respects of the divorce.
+For a divorce to be considered uncontested, both spouses must agree on all the respects of the divorce.

-If there is even one issue that the spouses disagree on, then the divorce is considered contested and will likely require the help of a lawyer.
+If there is even one issue that the spouses disagree on, the divorce is considered contested and will likely require the help of a lawyer.